 Oslo is a lovely city.
 I was staying in Ekeberg, which happens to be about 150m higher above sea level than the central train station where I arrived.
-Cycling to there on Saturday evening was a sort of trail by fire.
-1 Beside the road, there was a small but steep path up this hill, which had placards detailing the geological history of Ekeberg, and how the ice sheet had been pushing down the hill, but in the last 10,000 years the ice had been melting and the land rising as the weight moved off it.
-The location of the inspiration for Munch's The Scream was about halfway up the path.
+Cycling there on Saturday evening was a sort of trial by fire.1 Beside the road, there was a small but steep path up this hill, which had placards detailing the geological history of Ekeberg, and how the ice sheet had been pushing down the hill, but in the last 10,000 years the ice had been melting and the land rising as the weight moved off it.
+The location of the inspiration for Munch’s The Scream was about halfway up the path.
 It was marked by a recent art installation, of a frame through which to look at the city, and the suggestion to scream.
-I decided not to do the latter.
+I decided not to do so.

 Given it was just past Midsummer, it didn’t really get dark in Oslo.
 You could read a book outside at midnight with no problems.
 I usually find that I can get to sleep easily when it is quite light, but I did have some trouble here.
 This got better as the fortnight continued, both because I was moving to lower latitudes and because I was tiring myself out more.

 Fieldfares were the thrush quotidien in Norway (and in fact in Sweden, and in Copenhagen!).
-I had only seen them on two occassions in the UK; here, they massively outnumbered blackbirds (they were having similarly to how I would expect a blackbird to).
+I had only seen them on two occassions in the UK; here, they massively outnumbered blackbirds.
+They were behaving similarly to how I would expect a blackbird to.

 If the first week was characterised by the hills, the second was characterised by the wind.
 It was strongly against me (sometimes just across me) most days.
 On one day, there were portions of my route that went to the South, the East, the West, and the North; in each direction, the wind seemed to be pushing against me.
 Not only that, but my chain was rubbing quite badly, and I didn’t pack any sort of lubricant for it.
 Perhaps I should have asked nicely at a cycle shop.

-Monday's ride was a short one, to Åsa, a small town with some sandy beaches.
+Monday’s ride was a short one, to Åsa, a small town with some sandy beaches.
 The wind had not abated, and by the time I arrived and went on a wander the waves were picking up considerably.
 I was staying with Maria and her lodger Zarif, a refugee from Afghanistan.
-He had been in Sweden for 4 years, currently working as a carer alongside studying, but because he had not obtained a visitor's permit he was at risk of just being chucked out at any moment.
+He had been in Sweden for 4 years, currently working as a carer alongside studying, but because he had not obtained a visitor’s permit he was at risk of just being chucked out at any moment.
+Some of his friends had made it to Finland, where they had obtained a permit to stay.
 What a crazy world!
 How fortunate I have been!

 On Tuesday the wind was finally on my side, as I made my way to a small village just outside Halmstad.
-The guesthouse I was in had been put together very well, and the owner Mats was a lovely chap who was very kind indeed.
-I was feeling slightly brain-dead on the Tuesday evening, and the only DVD in the guesthouse in English was Harry Potter and the Goblet of Fire, which I have seen before and is not normally the type of thing I would elect to watch, but it was a reasonably well done film that scratched the itch I had at the time.
+The guesthouse I was in had been put together well, and the owner Mats was a lovely and kind chap, eager to help look after me.
+I was feeling slightly brain-dead on the Tuesday evening, and the only DVD in the guesthouse in English was Harry Potter and the Goblet of Fire, which I have seen before and is not normally the type of thing I would elect to watch.
+It was a reasonably well done film that scratched the itch I had at the time.
 Wednesday was a rest day, so I had a bit of time to myself, and I had a small cycle into Halmstad for a hot chocolate and a cake.3

 I had an amble around Valbyparken on the Sunday - a 5 minute walk from where I was staying - and it was a peaceful green space, with some interesting enclosed circular gardens with different themes.
-I think some of the details of the different circles - 18 in all - were lost on my due to my poor/nonexistent Danish.
+I think some of the details of the different circles - 18 in all - were lost on me due to my poor (nonexistent) Danish.
 Then I cycled to the airport, dismantled my bike, and got on a plane.
-I made it home just after 9pm, and then went to work the next morning - allowing myself the luxury of driving in.
+I made it home just after 9 p.m., and then went to work the next morning - allowing myself the luxury of driving in.
 I think I had earned it.